 The Operator shall treat the data submitted by the Participant and its activity on the Exchange as confidential information and take all possible actions so that this confidential information would not be disclosed to other parties, with the exception of the events stipulated by this Regulation and legal acts.

-OTHER PROVISIONS
+CHAPTER SEVEN OTHER PROVISIONS

-Force Majeure Circumstances
+SECTION ONE FORCE MAJEURE CIRCUMSTANCES

 The Operator and (or) the Participant shall not be liable for the non-fulfilment of an obligation resulting from force majeure circumstances as the parties were not aware and (or) could not be aware of the existence and origin of these circumstances, could not control them, and could not prevent the origin of these circumstances and (or) the consequences caused by them.

 The fulfilment of obligations which is impossible due to force majeure circumstances shall be postponed to the date approved by the Operator and the Participant or until the expiration of the period required to eliminate the consequences of the event.